terciodemelo/helpdesk/README.md

-# Crossover Tickets

-## Assumptions I have made for the assignment

 ### Frontend as a separated process from backend
 One of the requirements was the use of a modern JavaScript framework on the front-end, using latest versions if possible.
 This hinted to me that I could use a now popular choice of web services architecture: The frontend be a separate process.